corona-warn-app/cwa-server/docs/FEDERATION-DOWNLOAD.md

 This is a spring boot [ApplicationRunner](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/ApplicationRunner.html) service (running as a cronjob).
 The app will deal with the download, sematic validation, extraction, and storage of the keys from the federation gateway.
 The download service leverages the download API of the federation gateway and will trigger downloads of available batches since the last time it executed.
 For the initial release the download service will use the polling mechanism provided by the federation gateway based on `batchTag` and `date` combinations and it will keep track of its last processed state within the database.
 When and if the callback service integration is fully realized, the polling mechanism would mainly be used for mass loading scenarios, and this service will then only download the persisted individual batches where notifications have been received.

-On the download of keys from the federation gateway a process of to derive a TRL from the DSOS needs to take place.
+On the download of keys from the federation gateway a process to derive a TRL from the DSOS needs to take place.
 This is done to enable the keys to be consumable by the DE CWA app as not all countries support the same approach which is required for the CWA app.
 The means the following:

 - For keys from countries which support the daysSinceOnset scenario will need to be converted into an appropriate transmission risk level based on values defined in configuration
 - For keys where we have no DSOS mapping configuration there will be a need to provide a reasonable global default otherwise we would need to reject the key download.

-The rules above would be defined at 2 levels:

-- On a per country basis such that the rules can be specified and values derived based on the origin country
-- At a global level for situations where we do not have country specific rules

-They would also take into consideration other attributes provided within the key data for example report type.
-The full set of attributes to be evaluated and how is still TBD.
+Refer to the configuration settings defined in [derivation-maps.yaml](../common/persistence/src/main/resources/derivation-maps.yaml)

 These rules will allow the keys sourced from the federation gateway to be processed within the CWA App and be considered with the risk detection algorithms.